featurist/pogoscript/guide.md

 Objects in PogoScript are, naturally, no different to objects in JavaScript, they just use a slight variation on the syntax:

-    a person = {
+    a philosopher = {
-        name = "Jack"
+        name = "Jean Baudrillard"
-        hobby = "Fetching pales of water"
+        hobby = "Philosophy"
     }

-Adding methods is as you'd expect:
+There's also a shorthand, omitting the `=`:

+    a philosopher = {name "Jean Baudrillard", hobby "Philosophy"}

+Methods follow the same syntax as functions:

-    a person = {
+    a philosopher = {
-        name = "Jack"
+        name = "Jean Baudrillard"
-        hobby = "Fetching pales of water"
+        hobby = "Philosophy"

-        do hobby () =
+        say something () =
-            print "ouch!"
+            console.log "It is always the same: once you are liberated, you are forced to ask who you are."
     }

-... more to come!
+Of course, you can define fields and methods from outside the object too.
+We could write the above like this:

+    a philosopher = {}

+    a philosopher.name = "Jean Baudrillard"
+    a philosopher.hobby = "Philosophy"

+    a philosopher.say something! =
+        console.log "It is always the same: once you are liberated, you are forced to ask who you are."